scantist-ossops-m2/shopware/src/tasks.md

 # Context rules
 - [ ] Rules are no longer available in context object
 - [ ] Rewrite ActiveRulesDataCollectorSubscriber and show rules of the cart (if cart was loaded) > maybe via event + listener?
+- [ ] Remove duplicate scope CartRuleScope/CheckoutRuleScope

 # Cart rules
 - [ ] Rules in cart will be validated after each processor
 - [ ] Attach matching rules to cart
 - [ ] Adapt classes in cart domain which rely on context.rules and change it to cart.rules
 - [ ] Remove cart rule loader
+- [ ] Service dependency tree for cart services is heavy, try to reduce it and simplify it (maybe reverse route<->service pattern here)

 # product pricing api
 - [ ] New php class to load the product prices
 - [ ] Different scopes listing/pdp/cart